wgrahamb/modelingLibrary/README.md

 - CPP_6DOF_SRAAM_V2
      - Update the readme to point out how my programming skills have changed from V1 to V2.
-     - Three dof needs some work.
+     - Three dof needs some work?
      - Add global position.
      - Add a getState method.
      - Add guidance modes to CPP_6DOF_SRAAM_V2.
 Initial turn, midcourse, terminal.